pascaldekloe/jwt/README.md

 }
 ```

-Alternatively, claims can be propagated through the
+The validated claims struct is also propagated through the
 [request context](https://godoc.org/github.com/pascaldekloe/jwt#example-Handler--Context).